Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 Troubleshooting and common errors to avoid

-If your rich results don’t appear—or they vanished—start with the basics.
-Validate the page, compare every marked value to what users can see, remove duplicate sources of schema, and re-check Google’s policies.
+If your rich results don't appear, or they vanished, start with the basics.
+Validate the page, compare every marked value to what users can see, remove duplicate sources of schema, and re-check Google's policies.
 Fix blocking errors first, then warnings, and keep data synced with your templates.
-Finally, monitor Search Console for regressions and ongoing eligibility.

 • Markup/content mismatch: Prices, dates, ratings, or hours differ from the page; make the JSON-LD match exactly.